Orlando Bloom Goes Shirtless After Breakup With Katy Perry

 “He’s really working hard to get her more comfortable, though.
 He’s always telling her what a beautiful body she has and how sexy she is.
 She’s never been with a guy that gives her so many compliments, she’s loving it.”

-On the other hand, Bloom’s ex-wife, Miranda Kerr told in an interview that Bloom was embarrassed from the leak.
+On the other hand, Bloom’s ex-wife, Miranda Kerr, told in an interview that Bloom was embarrassed from the leak.

 “He texted me and he was like, ‘Um, I’m really embarrassed.
 Some photos are coming out.
 Just thought I should let you know,'” she said during her appearance on Kyle & Jackie O.